 I found my mind wandering off further, wound up in this thread of thought as I looked out of the window of my school van on the way to school.
-Strange, were there always this many colors?
-I was awestruck by this new discovery of beauty that was here all along.
+Strange, had there always been this many colors?
+I was awestruck by this new discovery of beauty that had been here all along.
 All I had to do was shed off my self-imposed color blindness.
 The bright yet subtle sunlight after last night's unseasonal rain bathed everything in a golden glow.
 It struck me that if strength and warmth had a color, it would definitely be yellow.
 There is something extremely reassuring about it, like a half whispered promise that I'll definitely make my place in this new school.
-Along the way, my eyes trailed on the continuous outburst of greenery by the roadside, all remains of the last layer of dust lost with the sudden downpour.
-I found something seep into me quietly, possibly life, because I had always acknowledged green to be so alive.
-Like an unprecedented shockwave of will power coursed through my vein and I just knew I'll do my best today.
+Along the way, my eyes trailed along the continuous outburst of greenery by the roadside, all remains of the last layer of dust lost with the sudden downpour.
+I felt something seep into me quietly, possibly life, because I had always acknowledged green to be so alive.
+Like an unprecedented shockwave of will power coursed through my veins and I just knew I'll do my best today.
 I sneaked a quiet glance at the people sitting beside me, in a subconscious search of more variance.
-I wasn't disappointed, there were bags and bottles of all shades.
+I wasn't disappointed; there were bags and bottles of all shades.
 Purple in all it's sophistication, red with an unmatched vibrance, orange unique in itself and pink as just a reminder of all things pretty.
-Funny how even after presented with the choice of the entire color palette, the school authority chose grey.The one shade that never made a difference, as dull and lifeless as it could be.
+Funny how even after being presented with the choice of the entire color palette, the school authority chose grey.The one shade that never made a difference, as dull and lifeless as it could be.
 But let's not get too judgmental about it.